weibeld/OLD-weibeld-notes/_mac/setup-new-mac-basic-settings.md

 _System Preferences > Keyboard > Keyboard Shortcuts... > Modifier Keys..._

+# Disable Globe Key

+_System Preferences > Keyboard > Press 🌐 key to > Do Nothing_

+The 🌐 is only present on newer models.
+The above disables the functionality of the 🌐 key and makes it behave like a normal _fn_ key.

 # Show/Hide Icons in Menu Bar

 _System Preferences > Control Centre_